 Hardware and connectivity

 As the person delivering the session, you do not want to be let down by the tech on the day.
-You need a device which is able to run the application smoothly.
-Old or underpowered devices that let you down on the day need to be avoided.
+You need a device which can run the application smoothly.
+Old or underpowered devices that let you down on the day must be avoided.
 You need to have a good broadband signal.
 If you are using mobile data, you need a good signal.

 The best way to make sure that it all works is to try out with the device you intend to use, in the place that you will be on the day, with the software that you will using.
 Don’t assume that everything will work, make sure it will.

 You should choose a time which is well protected.
 You should have no other commitments that might encroach on the session.
 You should be ready and set up about 30 minutes before the official start time so you need to build that into your schedule.

 The space that you use for the session should be quiet and secure.
 Think about what is in your background and aim to have nothing in view than yourself if possible.
 Make sure that your lighting is in front of you and that you are not backlit.

 The way that you intend to deliver the session will depend on the topic, the size of the audience and the teaching style.
 A large audience lends itself to a webinar style.
 A medium size group best suits a classroom style session and a small group session can be delivered more like a tutorial.